 Our expectation is not to thrust Christianity on those who do not want to hear.
 Our job is to ask God's help in talking to the individual, letting God do the work using our hands, feet and voice.
 Prayer and study are the foundation of our action.
 In prayer, we call on God for guidance, in study we learn what our predecessors did; in their action, we learn by their example.
 People have helped the disadvantaged throughout history.
 Examples include Brother Lawrence in the 17th century monastery kitchen, Mother Theresa in Calcutta, and Archbishop Oscar Romero in San Salvador.
-Others include those who have organized and have distributed food, water and shelter to the people affected by natural disasters.
-Examples are the earthquake in Haiti, the tsunami in Japan, various mudslides in South America, helping especially where the local resources have proved inadequate.
+Others include those who have organized and have distributed food, water and shelter to the people affected by natural disasters and pandemics and helping especially where local resources have proven inadequate.